joinpursuit/Pursuit-Core-iOS-RaceReviews/README.md

 # Pursuit-Core-iOS-RaceReviews
 RaceReviews uses the Firebase Auth,  Cloud Firestore database to create users.
 Users are able to add an annotations on a MapView with a race review.

+## Installation Procedures for this app

+- clone this repo
+- all Pods are included
+- open up the RaceReviews.xcworkspace project and run the app on your simulator or device

 **Checklist**
 - [x] create the Xcode project
 - [x] create firebase console project